Knowing family's health history is important.

 If necessary, they can also order genetic testing to better understand if you are a higher risk, how to recommend the best options for reducing your risk and/or the most effective treatment options if you have developed cancer.

-A good website you can use to keep track of your family health history is:
+A tool from the American Surgeon General that you can use to keep track of your family health history is My Family Health Portrait.

 What if I don’t know my family history?

 For some people who don’t know their family history, their best defense is to understand other risk factors (behavioral and environmental) they may have, become familiar with signs and symptoms to be aware of, and follow recommended cancer screenings.
 This will hopefully help to find cancer at an earlier stage when it is easier to treat.
-Other things that can help are outlined on our Cancer Prevention Page.
+Other things that can help are outlined on our Lowering Your Cancer Risk page.